zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-closeenum-method.md

 ## <a name="parameters"></a>Parameter
  `hEnum`
- [in] Das Handle für den Enumerator zu schließen.
+ [in] The handle for the enumerator to close.

 ## <a name="remarks"></a>Hinweise
- Das Handle, das vom angegebenen `hEnum` abgerufen wird, von einer früheren `Enum` *Namen* aufrufen (z.
-B. [IMetaDataImport:: EnumTypeDefs](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-enumtypedefs-method.md)).
+ The handle specified by `hEnum` is obtained from a previous `Enum`*Name* call (for example, [IMetaDataImport::EnumTypeDefs](../../../../docs/framework/unmanaged-api/metadata/imetadataimport-enumtypedefs-method.md)).

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]